SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Arcane Escape

 Whenever you cast a spell on your turn, your speed increases by 3 cells until the end of the current turn.

+## Level 18

+* Cantrip Attack

+You can replace one of your attacks with a cantrip.